 Personal Image and Voice Release Agreement

-I, release to California Polytechnic State University San Luis Obis (University), the use of my image and/or voice described herein
+I, hereby release to California Polytechnic State University San Luis Obispo (University), the use of my image and/or voice described herein:

-for use and reproduction by the University for representation, pand/or promotional purposes. oublicity,
+for use and reproduction by the University for representation, publicity, and/or promotional purposes.

-Such release is made without consideration beyond acknowleds the University of this release agreement. gement by
+Such release is made without consideration beyond acknowledgement by the University of this release agreement.

-This release agreement is intended to discharge the State of Cali Trustees of the California State University, California Polytechn University, officers, employees, students and volunteers of each against any and all liability arising out of or connected in any w release even though that liability may arise out of the negligence ness on the part of persons or agencies mentioned above. ic State from and ay with this
+This release agreement is intended to discharge the State of California, Trustees of the California State University, California Polytechnic State University, officers, employees, students and volunteers of each from and against any and all liability arising out of or connected in any way with this release even though that liability may arise out of the negligence or carelessness on the part of persons or agencies mentioned above.

-I understand that institutional data (including images and voice protected under state and/or federal privacy acts (including but to the Family Educational rights and Privacy Act), nevertheless assume the risks of authorizing the University to use my image and hold harmless any of the persons or agencies mentioned ab (through negligence or carelessness) might otherwise by liable theirs or assigns) for damages.
-It is further understood and agree Release Agreement is to be binding on my heirs and assigns. not limited, I agree to and release ove who to me (or my
+I understand that institutional data (including images and voice) may be protected under state and/or federal privacy acts (including but not limited to the Family Educational rights and Privacy Act), nevertheless, I agree to assume the risks of authorizing the University to use my image and release and hold harmless any of the persons or agencies mentioned above who (through negligence or carelessness) might otherwise by liable to me (or my heirs or assigns) for damages.
+It is further understood and agreed that this Release Agreement is to be binding on my heirs and assigns.

-I have read this entire Release Agreement and I fully understand to be legally bound by it. d and agree
+I have read this entire Release Agreement and I fully understand and agree to be legally bound by it.

 This is a release of your rights.
 Read Carefully before signing.

 Releasor's Signature

 Address

 Phone

 Shooting Tips

 The library interior is not an ideal environment for taking photographs.
 A few things to keep in mind:

 - Avoid shots that point to exterior windows

 - Faces and fronts are generally better than backs

 - Avoid shots of people eating

 - Avoid shots from below the subject

 - Avoid squints and blinks

 Post Production

 Editing photos should be kept to the basics: cropping and minor color correction.
 (Photoshop's Auto Color usually does a great job.)

 Always work on, and upload, the highest resolution image.

 Uploading

 Upload photos corresponding to the Shot List, and a few additional creative shots.
 In general, we want to select and upload a few of the highest quality shots.

 Make use of Flickr's batch uploading features to name, tag, and categorize photos.
 (Flickr can also adjust rotation on images.)

 If you have any doubt about an uploaded photo, set it to private and review with someone in the Communications Group.

 Tags

 Please use the following standard tags wherever appropriate.
 As a general rule, use additional tags to further describe more detail about the photo.
 More tags are good!
 (Some of these tags may be most relevant for our internal use.)

 - Robert E. Kennedy Library

 - [Library Dept.]

 - [Event Name]

 - Atrium

 - Books

 - Fishbowls

-- Whitehoards
+- Whiteboards

 - Student

 - Staff

 - Faculty

 - Campus Partner

 - Cal Poly

 - San Luis Obispo

 - Gallery

 Sets and Collections

 Sets contain related photos.
 Collections contain Sets and/or other Collections.

 The following 4 top-level Collections have been established to simplify navigation:

 - Events

 - Exhibits

 - Library Building

 - Campus

 Create additional Sets or Collections under these 4 Collections.

 Image Naming and Descriptions Always name images with some descriptive wording.
-Never leave the image name as the default camera name (e.g., IMG 0233).
+Never leave the image name as the default camera name (e.g., IMG_0233).
 Image descriptions should be created whenever names and tags will not sufficiently describe the photo.